ibm-messaging/mq-docker/README.md

 ## Customizing the queue manager configuration
 You can customize the configuration in several ways:

-1. By creating your own image and adding your an MQSC file called `/etc/mqm/config.mqsc`.
+1. By creating your own image and adding your own MQSC file into the `/etc/mqm` directory on the image.
 This file will be run when your queue manager is created.
 2. By using [remote MQ administration](http://www-01.ibm.com/support/knowledgecenter/SSFKSJ_9.0.0/com.ibm.mq.adm.doc/q021090_.htm).
 Note that this will require additional configuration as remote administration is not enabled by default.

 Note that a listener is always created on port 1414 inside the container.
 This port can be mapped to any port on the Docker host.